aaronbloomfield/ccc/hws/dappintro/index.md

 ### Pre-requisites

-You will have had to complete the [connecting to the private Ethereum blockchain](../ethprivate/index.html) assignment.
+You will have to have completed the [connecting to the private Ethereum blockchain](../ethprivate/index.html) assignment.
 You should have a few (fake) ETH.
 For one of the parts below you will need to launch your geth node, connecting to the course server, and start up a geth JavaScript terminal; how to do all that is all described in the [connecting to the private Ethereum blockchain](../ethprivate/index.html) assignment.

 If you have not successfully completed the [connecting to the private Ethereum blockchain](../ethprivate/index.html) assignment then you will not be able to complete this assignment.